 The sun’s ultraviolet (UV) rays can speed up cataract development.
 Cataracts are an age-related clouding of the lens that negatively affects vision.
 Sunglasses are your eyes’ greatest protective barrier from exposure to UV rays.
 Be sure to look for sunglasses with 100 percent blockage from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
-Whether purchasing sunglasses or sun readers, choose close-fitting, wrap-around frames that block stray sunlight from reaching your eyes at all angles.
+Whether purchasing sunglasses or reading sunglasses choose close-fitting, wrap-around frames that block stray sunlight from reaching your eyes at all angles.
 Sport and polarized sunglasses are great alternatives for people who spend a lot of time outdoors working in the yard, driving, or participating in physical activity.

 Precaution #2: Assess Your UV Risk

 Your susceptibility to eye damage increases every time you step outside.
 Assess your UV risk based on the following factors:

 - Geographic Location – UV levels are highest near the equator, so your risk decreases the farther you are from the equator.
 For example, South Americans have a higher risk of UV damage than those living in Canada.

 - Altitude – Mountain-dwellers, ski lovers, and serious hikers beware — high altitudes boast increased UV levels.

 - Time of Day – Sun advisories are most common from 10 a.m. to 2 p.m because UV levels are greater when the sun is highest in the sky.